 Jay Leno has long been considered an everyman, albeit an everyman with millions of dollars in the bank and a fleet of cars hidden in a Burbank aircraft hangar.
-Stories about Jay Leno and his insatiable desire to be the host of The Tonight Show are legendary in comedy circles, and, despite being written about at length in Bill Carter’s books The Late Shift and The War For Late Night, many people aren’t aware of Leno’s do-anything-to-win attitude.
+Stories about Jay Leno and his insatiable desire to host The Tonight Show are legendary in comedy circles, and despite being written about at length in Bill Carter’s books The Late Shift and The War for Late Night, many people aren’t aware of Leno’s do-anything-to-win attitude.

-Leno pulled maneuvers that sound like something out of an NBC drama rather than actual behind-the-scenes antics of a talk show.
-You may know that Leno and Letterman had a falling out over who would host The Tonight Show in 1992, but the things that prove Jay Leno is a jerk are the stories of how he rose to prominence as the voice of Middle America in the early '90s.
-Even though Leno claims to be an unassuming guy who just ended up in show business, he has actually employed some extremely underhanded tactics in order to create a toxic atmosphere in which he can thrive.
+Leno pulled maneuvers that sound like something out of an NBC drama rather than the behind-the-scenes antics of a talk show.
+You may know Leno and Letterman had a falling out over who would host The Tonight Show in 1992, but what suggests Jay Leno is a jerk are the stories of how he rose to prominence as the voice of Middle America in the early '90s.
+Even though Leno claims to be an unassuming guy who just ended up in show business, he reportedly employed underhanded tactics to create a toxic atmosphere in which he thrived.

-Long before Late Night Wars of '92 began, people were sure that David Letterman was the next in line to host The Tonight Show.
-Not only was Letterman hosting The Late Show - the show that followed Johnny Carson's show at 11:30 pm - but he openly glorified the gig.
+Long before Late Night Wars of '92 began, people were sure David Letterman was the next in line to host The Tonight Show.
+Not only was Letterman hosting The Late Show - the program that followed Johnny Carson's show at 11:30 pm - but he openly glorified the gig.
 In a 1989 interview with Time, Letterman was already fielding questions about taking over for the beloved host.
-When asked if he would take over for the host when he retired, Letterman answered, "I guess of course I would.
+When asked if he would take over for Carson when he retired, Letterman answered, "I guess, of course, I would.
 But I think ultimately I would be happy just to be considered."

 He Wore A Disguise To An NBC Press Conference So He Could Ask Questions About Himself

-Donning a bald wig, glasses, and goatee, Leno went to an NBC press conference and actually managed to ask NBC Universal co-chairman Marc Graboff a couple of questions about Leno.
-First he asked when Leno's last show was, and in his most telling moment he asked, "Now, Brett Favre retired and then wanted to come back, and the Packers said no. What do you make of that?"
+Donning a bald cap, glasses, and shaggy goatee, Leno went to an NBC press conference and managed to ask NBC Universal co-chairman Marc Graboff a couple of questions about himself.
+First, he asked when Leno's last show was, which broke the news.
+And in his most telling moment, he asked, "Now, Brett Favre retired and then wanted to come back, and the Packers said no. What do you make of that?"

 Throughout the late '80s, Leno was able to ingratiate himself with Carson's older viewers, while still playing it cool with Letterman.
-According to people who worked on Carson's staff, Leno was never openly vying for the job, but Letterman could feel The Tonight Show slipping away from him every time Leno filled in.
+According to people who worked on Carson's staff, Leno was never openly vying for the job, but Letterman could feel The Tonight Show slipping away from him every time Leno filled in as host.

-As time went on, Leno worked everyone in NBC and its new owners GE, and he manged to be named as Carson's successor.
+As time went on, Leno worked everyone in NBC and managed to get named as Carson's successor.
 But he didn't have the job just yet.
-At the same time that Leno was glad-handing, Letterman had retained the services of Michael Ovtiz - the co-founder of Creative Artists Agency (CAA) - who managed to get NBC to change their mind about Leno.
+At the same time Leno was glad-handing, Letterman had retained the services of Michael Ovtiz - the co-founder of Creative Artists Agency (CAA) - who managed to get NBC to change their mind about Leno.

-After Leno was signed on as the host who would take over for Johnny Carson after his retirement, he had to sit around while Carson figured out when he would leave the show.
+After Leno signed on as the host who would take over for Johnny Carson after his retirement, he had to sit around while Carson figured out when he would leave the show.
 Leno's manager, Helen Kushnick, became impatient and decided to plant a fake story about NBC being disappointed with Carson's performance.